kevinmershon/copy-trader/README.md

 Configuration
 --
+For Ameritade, please see the [Ameritrade Instructions](doc/Ameritrade.md).

-1. Copy `example.client.config.json` to `config.json`, fill in your API key and secret, and adjust settings as desired
+1. Copy `example.client.config.json` to `config.json`, fill in your API key and secret, and adjust settings as desired.
+Remove unused client configs if you don't have a brokerage account for that exchange.
 1. `type` valid values are `paper` and `live`
 1. `max_positions` valid values above 1, recommended values between 15 and 20
 1. `leverage` valid values range between 0.5 and 2.0